LolRiTTeR/invite-manager-bot/docs/sr/reference/settings.md

 `!config modPunishmentKickDeleteMessage false`

 <a name=modPunishmentSoftbanDeleteMessage></a>

 ---
 ## Delete Softban Messages

-Whether or not "Softban" pushment messages will be deleted automatically.
+Whether or not "Softban" punishment messages will be deleted automatically.

 Type: `Boolean`